aws-samples/text-to-sql-with-bedrock-lambda-and-snowflake/README.md

   * snowflakeRole - The snowflake role used to access the snowflake database
   * snowflakeSchema - The snowflake schema to use
   * snowflakeWarehouse - The snowflake warehouse to use
+  * snowflakePrivateLinkConfig - [Optional] Configures the example to use AWS PrivateLink to connect to Snowflake.
+See [Connect to Snowflake over AWS PrivateLink](#Connect-to-Snowflake-over-Aws-PrivateLink) for more information.
 * `pnpm run deploy`
 * Post deployment, go to SSM parameter store in the AWS Console and input your Snowflake password into the parameter configured in your snowflakeAuthentication settings.
 * Invoke the "IndexTablesFunction" to index the table metadata